jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 #### The Method

 Different candles burn on the table.
-The glass jars sit nearby, along with small metal boxes with holes punched in the lids.
+Several glass jars sit nearby, along with small metal boxes with holes punched in the lids.

 "So we're testing what's *in* the air that makes fire burn."